The Menstrual Cycle: Best Foods for Each Phase

 Final Thoughts

 Want to take your fitness and nutrition to the next level?
-Check out my Six Week Sculpt program, designed to help you build strength, confidence, and consistency in your fitness journey!
+Check out my Six Week Sculpt Program or my Customized 8-Week Workout Program, designed to help you build strength, confidence, and consistency in your fitness journey!

 Let me know in the comments—have you ever adjusted your workouts based on your cycle?
 What changes have you noticed?